ecchol/Oracle/ECC/query/poweruserpersonalization/poweruserpersonalization.md

     ![Pivot view](../images/switch77.png "Pivot view")

-25. Click on the "i" icon and then the "Personalize" button to disable Personalization mode.
+25. Click on the "i" icon and then the "Personalize dashboard" button to disable Personalization mode.
     ![Pivot view](../images/switch2.png "Pivot view")